 Persistent ethnic and racial performance differences have long been a source of concern in the United States.
-In 2019, only 21% of all 12th grade students were proficient in math, including only 11% of Latina/o/x and 7% of African American students (U.S. Department of Education, 2019).
+In 2019, only 21% of all 12th grade students were proficient in math, including only 11% of Latina/o/x and 7% of African American students (United States Census Bureau, 2021).
 The next generation of assessments must have equity and fairness at their core, acting as a catalyst for social and economic upward mobility.
 The design and implementation of the SFF system will serve all learners, rather than just the few who are already advantaged.